-Why is this teshuvah necessary?

-At first impression the issue of mamzerut in the Conservative Movement is settled.
-The Rabbinical Assembly Committee of Law and Standards has held on two occasions that "the institution of mamzerut is inoperative."
-This halakhically pivotal holding is contained in the minutes of the meeting of June 23, 1970 and was reaffirmed by a smaller Steering Committee on February 14, 1977.
+Why is this תשובה necessary?
+At first impression, the issue of mamzerut in the Conservative movement is settled.
+The Rabbinical Assembly Committee on Law and Standards has held on two occasions that "the institution of mamzerut is inoperative."
+This halakhically pivotal holding is contained in the minutes of the meeting of June 23, 1970, and was reaffirmed by the smaller Steering Committee on February 14, 1977.
 There is no record of the votes and only a sparse written discussion.
-No responsa on mazerut were ever submitted.
-The lack of written analysis conformed to the workings of an earlier era of the Law Committee.
+No responsa on mamzerut were ever submitted.
+The lack of written analysis conformed to the workings of an earlier era of the Committee on Jewish Law and Standards.

-Since 1985 a responsum is written prior to a Law Committee vote.
+Since 1985, a responsum is written prior to a CJLS vote.
 Responsa provide legal analysis and focal points of discussion.
 Such a written record serves to explain our rationale to our colleagues and to educate our larger constituency.
-The reasoning and decisions of the Law Committee define who we are as a Halakhic Movement.
+The reasoning and decisions of the CJLS define who we are as a halakhic movement.
 There is a need to revisit mamzerut with a thorough analysis because this halakhic question goes to the core of how we as Conservative Jews address the clash between a Torah precept and moral sensibilities.
 The purpose of this responsum is to decide anew and to provide the underlying halakhic reasoning of our movement's stand on mamzerut.

-Who is a mamzer and what are the consequences?
+Who is a Mamzer and What are the Consequences?

-Torah Origins:
+Torah Origins

-Deuteronomy 23:3 condemns the mamzer:
+Deut.
+23:3 condemns the mamzer: